Spring at Kedleston, the great outdoors

 Wildlife and hidden treasures

-You’ll find our gardeners out and about more at this time of year.
-Say hello and ask them any questions you might have.
+You’ll find our gardeners out and about in the gardens and perhaps up at the Hermitage doing the spring planting.
+Stop and say hello they're always happy to answer any garden questions you might have.
 Their insider knowledge could lead you to hidden highlights just waiting to be discovered.

 Wildlife is waking up to spring at Kedleston Hall too and the lake is a perfect location to look out for nesting birds.
-Home to herons, coots, swans and of course those ever so cute and fluffy ducklings.
+Home to herons, coots, swans and of course those ever so fluffy ducklings.
+The lake provides the perfect habitat for a huge variety of birdlife, making it a prime spot not just for hardened bird watchers but also those who just fancy giving it a go.

 Activities at Kedleston

-There's plenty of outdoor fun on offer at Kedelston this spring, why not join a forest fun workshop and brush up on your woodland skills, or come and make your very own traditional Derbyshire well dressing.
+There's plenty of outdoor fun on offer at Kedleston this Spring, why not join a forest fun workshop and brush up on your woodland skills, or come along to one of our craft workshops.
 Prices and booking requirement do vary so please check our What's on page for more details.